 Do I visit both a panel physician and a radiologist?

-In some countries, you may need a referral from a doctor to make an appointment with a radiologist.
+In some countries, you might need a referral from a doctor to make an appointment with a radiologist.
+You will be advised if this is a requirement.

 What do I do if my country is not listed?

-Where a listing for a country or an area within a country does not appear, you should attend the closest panel physician or contact your case officer for further advice.
+Where a listing for a country or an area within a country does not appear, you should attend the closest panel physician and contact your case officer for further advice if required.

 See: Citizenship and Immigration in Canada

 Important: While every effort is made to keep the panel physician list as up to date as possible, the Australian Government does not guarantee the accuracy and completeness of the list.
-When contacting a panel member from this list, you should confirm with them that they remain appointed to the Australian Panel.
+When contacting a panel member from this list, you should confirm with them that they are currently a member of the Australian Panel of Medical Examiners.